MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [Pathısuncservershare](/windows/desktop/api/shlwapi/nf-shlwapi-pathisuncserversharea) Ayrıntılar için.
+Ayrıntılar için bkz.
+[Pathisuncservershare](/windows/win32/api/shlwapi/nf-shlwapi-pathisuncserversharew) .

-## <a name="makepretty"></a> ATLPath::MakePretty
+## <a name="makepretty"></a>ATLPath:: Makeoldukça

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathMakePretty](/windows/desktop/api/shlwapi/nf-shlwapi-pathmakeprettya).
+Bu işlev, [Pathmakeoldukça](/windows/win32/api/shlwapi/nf-shlwapi-pathmakeprettyw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi